ubc-library-rc/intro-metadata/content/03-introduction.md

 * *Elements/fields:* basic building blocks of metadata description (e.g. title, abstract, author)
 * *Standards:* guidelines for consistent description of a given type of resource
 * *Schemas:* sets of metadata elements within a context (e.g. for a specific repository or project)
-* *Controlled vocabularies:* organized arrangements of terms to allow for consistent description.
+* *Controlled vocabularies:* standardized and organized sets of terms that provide consistent description.
 Often used for metadata elements

 More on controlled vocabularies
-* Standardized and organized sets of terms
 * Used when creating metadata to improve consistency and discovery capability
 * May describe names of people, corporate names, geographic names, topics, concepts, languages, etc